 The Organization uses the allowance method of accounting for doubtful accounts, estimating the amounts of uncollectible receivable and recording allowances based upon historical bad debt experience and management's assessment of collectibility.
-No allowances were deemed necessary for the year ended March 31, 2020.
+As of March 31, 2021 management has recorded an allowance of \$6,685.